LeCAD-PEG/SOLPS-GUI/doc/source/tutorial/initialize_run.rst

 .. image:: initialize_run_3.png
    :align: center

 Running "b2run b2mn"
 --------------------

-Now before hitting :guilabel:`b2mn` button, remember the list at listOfStencils_?
+Now before hitting :guilabel:`b2mn` button, we have to set the user B2 input files in our run directory.

+There are stencil files, i.e., input files for B2 that have an extension of ``*.stencil`` in the baserun directory.

+These act as the default templates for the B2 input files.

+The list of stencil files:

+  - b2mn.dat.stencil
+  - b2.transport.inputfile.stencil
+  - b2.numerics.parameters.stencil

+These are needed as user input files to start the run from the populated baserun.

 If we'd run :guilabel:`b2mn` now, a lot of errors of missing input files would cause the run to fail.
 This has to be fixed by going to the